microsoft/FluidFramework/docs/content/docs/concepts/Breaking Changes and Supported Patterns.md

 ## Broken behavior

-User code which can not work due to a bugs in The Package is not Supported.
+User code which can not work due to a bug in The Package is not Supported.
 This makes changes to the package that cause APIs to not perform as documented incompatible, and fixing such issues compatible.

 For example if a function in the package takes in a `number | string`, and always fails to behave as documented when given a string,